MrManiacc/supremebot-java/README.md

 to Supreme's online shop.
 All inputs are essentially routed to a Java implementation of the python script, which now depends on selenium's
 Java bindings, as expected.
 Users can submit orders to a thread pool that allows concurrent orders and demands a specific time-to-fire for each order.

+## Setup/Dependencies

+Requires Java 8, JavaFX, Selenium for Java.
+The project also requires phantomjs binaries for OSX and Windows, and jQuery 2.